This translation is incomplete. Please help translate this article from English

 This section defines and explains terms used in the File and Directory Entries API.

 - Stands for binary large object.
-A blob is a set of binary data that is stored a single object.
+A blob is a set of binary data that is stored as a single object.
 It is a general-purpose way to reference binary data in web applications.
 A blob can be an image or an audio file.

 - Blob—with a capital B—is a data structure that is immutable, which means that binary data referenced by a Blob cannot be modified directly.
 This makes Blobs act predictably when they are passed to asynchronous APIs.